RobTillaart/MS5611_SPI/README.md

 - **int getLastResult()** checks last I2C communication.
 Replace with more informative error handling?
 - **uint32_t lastRead()** last time when **read()** was called in milliseconds since startup.
+- **uint32_t getDeviceID()** returns the hashed values of the calibration PROM.
+As these calibration are set in the factory and differ (enough) per sensor these can serve as an unique deviceID.

+Having a device-ID can be used in many ways:
+- use known offsets for each sensor automatically,
+- work as an identification of that specific copy of the project (customer specific tracking).
+- ID in a mesh network
+- etc.

+Note: this is not an official ID from the device / datasheet, it is made up from calibration data.

 #### SPI functions